nathancordrey/nathancordrey/pages/misc/mud-kitchen.md

   />
 </p>

 A custom outdoor mud kitchen sized for two kids to use at the same time.
-The goal is a simple, sturdy build with a cedar frame, an Accoya benchtop, two basin zones, and open storage below.
+The design keeps things simple: a cedar frame, an Accoya benchtop, two basin zones, an upper shelf, and open slatted storage below.

 ## Specs